This story featured in the 2013 Beginner’s Guide.

 Think big: Build your skills, judgment, and equipment set, and let your imagination run across the map connecting routes of hundreds or thousands of miles.
 The progression starts with a few afternoons on the water, shaky and a bit nervous, but it can end anywhere.

-— Zand B. Martin is a river instructor for the National Outdoor Leadership School and recently wrote the TKTKTKTK Guidebook.
-He paddled across North America in 2010, and Europe in 2011.
+-- Zand B. Martin is a river instructor for the National Outdoor Leadership School and recently wrote the NOLS Canoeing guidebook.
+He paddled across North America in 2010, Europe in 2011, and Asia in 2014.